Newmark High School Instructional Areas

-- Social Studies (World History, US History I & II)
+- Social Studies (World History, US History I & 2, American Government)

-- Full-time school counselors providing group and individual social skills training utilizing two research validated and effective curriculum programs
+- Counseling Curriculum - Full-time school counselors providing weekly Wellness groups and social skills training utilizing research validated and effective curriculum programs

 Multi-year program includes comprehensive guidance and counseling for parents and students to facilitate career awareness and college admissions.